 For so long, people thought Airbnb was about renting houses.
 But really, we’re about home.
 You see, a house is just a space, but a home is where you belong.
 And what makes this global community so special is that for the very first time, you can belong anywhere.
 That is the idea at the core of our company: belonging.

-From the Amazon Fact sheet, "To be Earth's most customer-centric company where people can find and discover anything they want to buy online.”
+According to a 2014 Amazon Fact sheet, the company's goal is: "To be Earth's most customer-centric company where people can find and discover anything they want to buy online.”

 Amazon expands on this as follows: